AdobeDocs/experience-manager-forms-cloud-service.en/help/faq.md

 * **Can I use custom certificates with Form Data Model for authentication?**
 Form Data Model does not provide a method to use custom certificates for authentication.
 So, the custom certificates like x509 and 2-way SSL are not supported.

+* **Can I use Forms Portal submit action adaptive forms?**

+  You can modify your existing adaptive forms to use [Submit to REST endpoint](configuring-submit-actions.md#submit-to-rest-endpoint), [Send email](configuring-submit-actions.md#send-email), [Submit using Form Data Model](configuring-submit-actions.md#submit-using-form-data-model), and [Invoke an AEM Workflow](configuring-submit-actions.md##invoke-an-aem-workflow) Submit actions.
+Forms Portal and Forms Portal submit action are not available yet.
+Keep an eye on monthly release notes for the availability of the features.

+* **Can I use AEM Forms app with AEM Forms as a Cloud Service?**

+  Adaptive Forms offer a responsive design.
+These forms change the appearance, design, and interactivity based on the underlying device.
+You can continue using Adaptive Forms on mobile device while keeping a watch on monthly release notes for the availability of the features.

+* **Which features are on the short term roadmap?**
+ Keep a watch on monthly release notes for the availability of integration with Adobe Analytics, integration with Adobe Target, Forms Portal, and AEM Forms app features.